Dementia Friendly @ Work

 Step 5: Complete the On-line Reporting Form

-For best results, download the PDFs to your computer first before viewing/printing.
-Right-click to download linked file or click open in your browser and download (icon similiar to this: )
+For best results, download the PDFs to your computer before viewing/printing them.
+Right-click to download the linked file or click open in your browser and download (icon similiar to this: )

 The ACT on Alzheimer's® Dementia Friendly Communities Toolkit, provider practice tools, dementia training, and related resources may be reproduced, adapted, or both when these restrictions are followed:

-Acknowledgement must appear in print and online.
+Acknowledgement of ACT on Alzheimer's must appear in print and online.
 Use this citation: Reproduced (or Adapted) from ACT on Alzheimer's® developed tools and resources.